Picasso Museum Barcelona Tickets 2026: €12 + Free Sundays

 Tips Most Guides Won't Tell You

 Skip the audio guide.
 It's €5 and adds 45 minutes to your visit.
-If you want context, our free PDF guide covers the key works in 3 minutes of reading — and you can use it on your phone while inside.
+If you want context, read our free guide on your phone while inside.

 Start at the end.
 Most visitors move left to right through the chronological rooms and run out of energy by the time they reach Las Meninas.
 If you're short on time, go straight to Room 12.